-Between 1976 and 1977, the Metro Detroit area was gripped with fear when at least four children were kidnapped, murdered, and then put on display on various Detroit streets.
-Local residents are still hoping for a resolution to these unsolved child murders in Michigan attributed to the Oakland County Child Killer.
-The killer has also been dubbed The Babysitter Killer and no suspect has ever formally been charged.
+Between 1976 and 1977, the Metro Detroit area was gripped with fear when an unknown assailant kidnapped and murdered at least four children.
+“The Babysitter Killer” then displayed the bodies on various Detroit streets.
+Local residents are still hoping for a resolution to these unsolved child murders in Michigan attributed to the Oakland County Child Killer, yet no suspect has ever formally been charged.

 The Murderer Was Deemed A Serial Killer By His Ritualistic Display Of The Bodies